astralship/membership-platform/readme.md

 - Angular 1.x
 - Firebase
 - Bootstrap
-- http://livereload.com/ _(makes your life better)
+- http://livereload.com/ _(makes your life better)_

+### Using Firebase
 To register account with Firebase you'll need Google account.
 For your development purposes you may want to create your own and change credentials in `index.html`

+Firebase provides hosting out of the box `firebase deploy` so it's practical.
+Their technology is really clever and allows us to work really fast...

 ## Work in progress